CrewAI Hierarchical Agents: Manager-Worker Orchestration

 report = create_financial_analysis("MSFT")

-This financial analysis example introduces important patterns:
+This example introduces three patterns:

 CrewAI vs LangChain: Architectural Comparison #